How to Cook Corned Beef Four Ways

 1. Instant Pot/Pressure Cooker Corned Beef

 Fork-tender brisket in a fraction of the time.
-That's the beauty of using your pressure cooker or Instant Pot multi-cooker to make corned beef.
+That's the beauty of using your electric pressure cooker or Instant Pot multi-cooker to make corned beef.

 - Place corned beef on the trivet of your pressure cooker.
 Add any additional seasonings.
 Pour just enough water to cover.